-Supreme Court denies Wyoming, Montana lawsuit against Longview coal terminal
+Justices deny Wyoming, Montana coal suit against Washington

 The two major coal mining states have sought to boost exports to prop up an industry in decline for a decade as U.S. utilities switch to gas-fired power and renewable energy.

-The Washington state Department of Ecology in 2017 denied a permit for the export dock at Longview, saying the facility on the Columbia River would cause “irreparable and unavoidable” environmental harm.
+The Washington state Department of Ecology in 2017 denied a permit for the export dock, saying the facility on the Columbia River would cause “irreparable and unavoidable” environmental harm.

 Denying the permit violated the U.S. Constitution’s prohibition against trade protectionism between states, the coal states argued in 2020.